dogtools/dog/DOGFILE_SPEC.md

   run: echo "I am a $animal that lives in $city, Planet $planet"
 ```

-### register
+### register*

 Registers store the output of executed commands so chained tasks (using pre or post hooks) can process the output later.
+This is a WIP and we still don't know how it will be defined, read it as an example of the idea.

 ```yml
   task: remote-whoami